Information Governance Manager in Durham

 If you think you are suitable for this Information Governance Manager role, please apply now

-Information Governance Manager employer: Durham Constabulary
+Information Governance Manager in Durham employer: Durham Constabulary

 Durham Police is an exceptional employer, offering a dynamic work environment in Aykley Heads where innovation and excellence are at the forefront of our mission.
 As an Information Governance Manager, you will benefit from a competitive salary, flexible working arrangements, and comprehensive professional development support, all while contributing to the vital work of maintaining public safety through effective data governance.
 Join us to be part of a progressive organisation that values your expertise and fosters a culture of collaboration and growth.